 I am currently working in three research projects.
-1) Causes of Peace – The Botswana, Malawi and Zambia “Zone of Peace” 2) Demagogues of Hate or Shepherds of Peace?
-Why ‘Warlord Democrats’ (Re) securitize Wartime Identities and 3) Conflicts, Connections, Complexities: Towards a Multi-layered Understanding of Civil War.
-I am also the course convener for the master course Causes of Peace, Assistant Supervisor to PhD-candidate Sebastian van Baalen and have numerous other teaching responsibilities.
+1) Causes of Peace – The Botswana, Malawi and Zambia “Zone of Peace” 2) What are they fighting for?
+Conflict Issues and the Resolution of Civil War3) Conflicts, Connections, Complexities: Towards a Multi-layered Understanding of Civil War. and 4) Demagogues of Hate or Shepherds of Peace?
+Why ‘Warlord Democrats’ (Re) securitize Wartime Identities.

 Keywords: africa civil wars causes of war communal conflicts conflict complementarities causes of peace common-pool resources field work sudan south sudan zambia botswana malawi

 During the fall of 2016, I was a guest researcher at Durham University.
 From June 2008 until February 2014, I was a PhD-candidate at the Department of Peace and Conflict Research at Uppsala University.
 My dissertation deals with communal conflicts and why they turn violent in some regions but not in others.
 I use a comparative approach, based on field-work, and compare three different regions – Darfur, Eastern Sudan and Jonglei – of Sudan and Southern Sudan.

 I spent the spring of 2012 as a visiting scholar at the Center on International Cooperation at New York University.
 During my time as PhD-candidate, I also served as a member of an academic task force set up in order to support the work of the UNSG Special Envoy on Darfur (Jan Eliasson).
 In addition, I have worked as a consultant for the Mediation Support Unit at the Department of Political Affairs, United Nations.